phantomaton-ai/aniheim/PLAN.md

 *   **Interface:**
     *   `evaluate(expression, context)`: Parses `expression` string.
 Uses variables from `context` (e.g., `context = { position: {...}, pose: {...}, expression: {...} }`).
     *   **Returns:** `number` (Result of the expression).

+/comment(user:woe) {
+    Let's settle on using a custom parser here.

+    Also, does this really need to be evaluated at run-time?
+Can't we do all the math at build-time and then just let the player play it?
+See notes on an `Artwork` class above.
+}

 ---